genwro-ai/blog/content/posts/cfe/intro/index.md

 **Spam Filter**: An email’s flagged.
 CFE: “Drop the word ‘free,’ and it’s safe.”

-These examples show CFEs’ power: they reveal what matters most and spark questions.
-Are the changes fair?
-Practical?
+These examples show how CFEs reveal what truly matters in model decisions.
+By examining these decision boundaries, we can better assess if the AI is making fair judgments.
+Is it reasonable that a small change in blood pressure completely flips a medical recommendation?
+Should two years of experience be the deciding factor in hiring?
+CFEs help us question whether models are using appropriate criteria when making important decisions about people's lives.

 # Why CFEs Matter: Real-World Impact